NordicPlayground/nrf-knx-iot/doc/testing_samples/nordic_knxiot_cli.rst

 Sample Group Object Table configuration
 =======================================

-The following tables show sample sets of configuration for the Light Actuator and Sensor.
+The following tables show sample sets of configuration for the Light Switch Actuator and Light Switch Sensor.

 Light Actuator with a single input
 """"""""""""""""""""""""""""""""""

-The following entry sample allows the Light Actuator to receive notifications from a group with address equal to `1` for a property with the :file:`/p/light/room` path.
+The following entry sample allows the Light Switch Actuator to receive notifications from a group with address equal to ``1`` for a property with the :file:`/p/light/room` path.

 +---------+--------------+---------------------+--------+------------------+
 | Entry   | Identifier   | Path                | Flags  | Group addresses  |